 A family hid their Bible in an attic as Nazis invaded.
-Some 80 years later, it was reunited with the family’s heirs.
+Almost 80 years later, it was reunited with the family’s heirs.

 “At first, I was kind of shocked,” said Jacob Leiter, 27, about the Bible.
 “We really didn’t speak too much about my great-great grandparents.”

 Over the next four months, Jacob Leiter talked with Decker and the caretakers of the Bible in Germany.
 He learned more about his great-great-grandparents’ history for the first time, and so did his grandmother.
-They both knew a bit about Eduard and Ernestine, but it was first time they heard such a full account.
+They both knew a bit about Eduard and Ernestine, but it was the first time they heard such a full account.

-The letters accompanying the Bible inside the chest were discarded long ago, and it is unclear what happened to the jewelry, said Jacob Leiter.
+The letters accompanying the Bible inside the chest were discarded long ago, and it is unclear what happened to the jewelry, Jacob Leiter said.

-It came time to figure out how to get the keepsake back in the Leiter family’s hands in New York City.
+It came time to figure out how to return the keepsake to the Leiter family in New York City.
 If it was sent through the mail, there was a chance it would get lost on its way, Jacob Leiter said, so it would have to be sent with a person.
-And international travel was complicated because of the pandemic.
+And international travel was complicated because of the coronavirus pandemic.

 Staff from the German synagogue identified someone who would potentially make the journey with the Bible, a man named Steve MacDiarmid, who knew someone at the synagogue and often traveled to the United States for work.
 MacDiarmid agreed to transport the artifact to the United States in early June.

 He delivered the heirloom to Jacob Leiter and his grandmother at her apartment in Manhattan.
-They were stunned by both its beauty and its large size.
+They were stunned by both its beauty and large size.

 As she held it, Susi Kasper Leiter thought of her husband, Max, who would have felt enormously honored to see it in person.
 But as a Holocaust survivor herself, she said having an artifact from generations ago in her hands was stunning.